 Link to Tweet

-A little reminder of Pret’s “ethical” profile and what staff dare to say in anonymity, away from the fear management.
+A little reality check and crash course of Pret’s “ethical” profile.
+What staff dare to say in anonymity, away from the fear management.
 Clive Schlee “retired” with quite a legacy!

-Also, some reviews from office / corporate in New York.
+Also, some reviews from office / corporates in New York.

 Link “People don’t seem to get promoted unless you are a bully or belittle your team members.
 The place is toxic.“